-Landlord tenant law can be highly technical.
-Before you take any action it is important that you speak with somebody that has a solid understanding of Oregon’s Residential Landlord Tenant Act.
+Landlord-tenant law can be highly technical.
+Before you take any action, it is important that you speak with somebody with a solid understanding of Oregon’s Residential Landlord Tenant Act.
 This guide is designed to be a starting point for your questions about tenants’ rights in Oregon.
-It may not answer all of your questions.
-If you have additional questions please give our office a call at (503) 567-2377 for a free and confidential consultation.

 Generally, any action arising under Oregon’s Residential Landlord Tenant Act must be commenced within 1 year.
 However, other time limits may apply to a dispute between a tenant and a landlord.
 If you believe that you have a claim against your landlord, it is best to consult with an attorney as soon as possible in order to preserve your claim.

-All too often landlords fail to make necessary repairs.
+All too often, landlords fail to make necessary repairs.
 However, your landlord is required to maintain your home in a habitable condition at all times during your tenancy.
-Your home may be considered unhabitable if it substantially lacks the following:
+Your home may be considered uninhabitable if it substantially lacks the following:

 In addition, city housing codes may require your home to be kept in good condition.
 If you believe that your home substantially lacks any of the above amenities, you should first give your landlord written notice of the home’s deficiencies and request repairs.
 It is always a good idea to send your request with a certificate of mailing and keep a copy of your request for your own records.
 If your landlord does not respond to your request, and you live in the city of Portland, you can contact the Bureau of Development Services and request a building inspection.
 Other cities in Oregon may also offer free building inspections.
 If your landlord still fails to fix the problem, you should consult with an attorney.